wenxin-c/tp/docs/DeveloperGuide.md

 - It will then call the class-level method `ReflectionManager.setIsExit()` to terminate the while loop in `ReflectionManager` object.

-`RefelctUi` class: <br>
+`ReflectUi` class: <br>
 - It inherits from `TextUi` class and is in charge of printing output to users.
+- This subclass is created to allow Self Reflection feature to have more customised output behaviour(e.g. type of separators) other than those inherited from parent class `TextUi`.

 ## Product scope
 ### Target user profile